ghaskins/riak_wiki/pages/Webmachine/Webmachine-Debugging.md

-Having trouble with your webmachine resource?
-Try debugging it with the webmachine trace utility!
+Having trouble with your Webmachine resource?
+Try debugging it with the Webmachine trace utility!

 ## Basic Use